muratk5n/thirdwave/en/README.md

-US DOE: "Steam reforming of natural gas for hydrogen production costs vary from 1.43/kg to 2.27/kg [dollars] with CO2 capture and storage (CCS) and are highly dependent on the delivered natural gas price.
+US DOE: "Steam reforming of natural gas for hydrogen production costs vary from 1.43/kg to 2.27/kg [dollars] with CO2 capture and storage (CCS)..
 Numerous studies report the cost of hydrogen from gasification [from coal] to vary between 1.16/kg and 1.63/ kg for coal and between 1.31/kg and 2.06/kg for coal/biomass/waste plastic with CO2 capture and storage"